The South Lawson Waterfall Circuit is a scenic bushwalking trail that passes by four small but picturesque waterfalls in the southern part of Lawson.

 - Cataract Falls

-Even though the South Lawson Waterfall Circuit Walk has been around for over a century, it is still very much unspoiled.
-It’s not a tourist walk, so it usually doesn’t get too busy.
+Although the South Lawson Waterfall Circuit has been around for over a century, it’s usually fairly quiet, as it’s not a well-known tourist track.

-It’s a refreshing bushwalk with a somewhat authentic atmosphere.
-The best time to do this walk is after a period of rainfall when the waterfalls are the most impressive.
-Be mindful though that the track can get a bit muddy, so be sure to wear proper hiking shoes.
+The best time to do this walk is after rainfall, when the waterfalls are at their most impressive.
+Just keep in mind that the track can get quite muddy, so it’s best to wear proper hiking shoes.

 The Start

-The start of the circuit walk is sign-posted at the corner of Honour Ave and Livingstone Street.
+The circuit walk begins at the corner of Honour Avenue and Livingstone Street, where it is clearly signposted.

-The little map that you can find at the starting point is quite helpful as it gives you a good sense of where the waterfalls are located.
+An old map at the trailhead is quite helpful, giving a good overview of where the waterfalls are located.

-Although it’s a circuit walk, there are a few intersections along the way where things can get a bit confusing, so it’s a good idea to have a closer look at the map before you start the walk.
+Although it’s a circuit, there are a few intersections where the path can be a bit confusing, so it’s worth taking a moment to study the map before setting off.

 The Waterfalls

-The first waterfall, Adelina Falls, is not too far away from that intersection.
+The first waterfall, Adelina Falls, is not far from the intersection.

-After Adelina Falls, there are three more waterfalls to be discovered along this pleasant bushwalking trail: Junction Falls, Federal Falls and Cataract Falls.
+After Adelina Falls, the track continues past three more waterfalls: Junction Falls, Federal Falls and Cataract Falls.

-All of these waterfalls can be accessed via short side trails off the main track.
-The signage is pretty good, but it’s still easy to miss them if you don’t pay attention.
+Each waterfall is accessible via short side trails off the main track.
+While the signage is generally quite good, it’s still easy to miss one if you’re not paying close attention.

-Cataract Falls is very close to Honour Ave, and once you’ve made it back to the streets, there are two ways to return to the starting point.
+Cataract Falls is located close to Honour Avenue, and once you’re back on the street, there are two ways to return to the starting point.

 The Return

-You can either return by walking on the side of Honour Ave, or you can choose to follow the fire trail that runs parallel to the street.
+You can return by walking along the side of Honour Avenue, or take the fire trail that runs parallel to the street.

-We recommend this second option as it’s a bit more exciting than walking on the side of the road.
+We recommend the second option, as it’s a much more enjoyable alternative to walking next to the road.

-Keen to discover more great hikes?
-Check out our guide to the best walking tracks in the Blue Mountains for a list of ideas.
+Keen to explore more great hikes?
+Check out our guide to the best walking tracks in the Blue Mountains for ideas and inspiration.

 Best place to park?
 And also are there toilets anywhere on this walk?